MichealRollins-Green/Driver-ASE/README.md

 PATH=$PATH:$HOME/Driver-ASE-bin:$HOME/Driver-ASE-bin/samtools/:$HOME/Driver-ASE-bin/shapeit/Driver-ASE-bin/:$HOME/Driver-ASE-bin/impute2/:/usr/bin/:$HOME/Driver-ASE-bin/plink

-####press the Esc key
+####press the Esc key.

 :wq

 source ~/.bash_profile

-This pipeline also uses many different files which are all in the same directory.
-The directory with the files can be downloaded from the link below.

 #After Pipeline is Downloaded

 ####1.
 Copy it to a directory and extract it.
 ####2.
-Enter the directory and copy the Driver-ASE to a new location.
+Enter the directory and copy the Driver-ASE directory to a new location.

+This pipeline also uses many different files which are all in the same directory called Database.
+The directory with the files can be downloaded from the link below.

 ####Database directory download link